xSardine/AMQ-Artists-DB/misc_scripts/README.md

 ## 1.3 - Configuring the scripts

 Once you have this, you can configure them to meet your needs.
-Each script start with a few lines corresponding to the configuration, which are in-between two `General Configuration` lines.
-If you're interested, you can also check `Advanced Settings` below that, but you probably won't need it for a basic use.
+Each script start with a few lines corresponding to the configuration.
+They are documented within the scripts, so I won't talk about them here, I let you read what you can do with it.

+## 1.4 Using the scripts

-They will process any .json file that are in their folder.
+The scripts will process any .json file that are in their folder.
 So make sure to move out/delete old .json file for which you have no use anymore.

-The different parameters are documented within the scripts, so I won't talk about them here.
+To start a script on windows, make sure you did the step 1.1, open a windows shell in the directory: shift+right click the directory (or inside the directory), and `open powershell window`.
+You can now start the script by typing `python 'name-of-script.py'`, for example if you want to start the download script: `python download_song.py`